Remember a Loved One's Death: Sharing Those Memories With Others

 "The light of God is the soul of man."

 "The spirit of man is the lamp of the LORD, searching all the innermost parts of his being."

-These variations of Proverbs: 20: 27 equating God's light with a man's soul or spirit clarified my interior debates about how to define my late husband.
-He was definitely the light of our lives while living, and his light lives on for our family and close friends.
+These variations of Proverbs: 20: 27 equating God's light with a man's soul or spirit clarified my internal debates about how to define my late husband.
+He was the light of our lives while living, and his light lives on for our family and close friends.